Social Media

 Brainy Junior Campus

-Brainy Junior Campus provides a safe learning space for all diverse learners, locals as well as expats, from as young as 18 months up to 7 years old.
-The mainstreamed aligned program is meticulously crafted to empower diverse learners and propel them towards a successful transition to their elementary and primary school years.
-This is achieved by providing opportunities for students to develop critical thinking, problem-solving, collaboration, and effective communication skills.
-Each student will get an individualized learning plan to outline specific accommodations, modifications, and interventions tailored to meet their unique needs.
-The experienced team can tailor the teaching approach and materials to accommodate different learning styles, abilities, and challenges.
-The aim of this inclusive preschool is to go beyond academics which is why there is an emphasis on nurturing social skills, emotional skills, and physical well-being in every little learner.
+Brainy Junior Campus caters to diverse learners, locals as well as expats, from as young as 18 months up to 7 years old.
+The mainstreamed aligned program empowers diverse learners and propels them towards a successful transition to their elementary and primary school years.
+Each student will get an individualised learning plan to outline specific accommodations, modifications, and interventions tailored to meet their unique needs and accommodateing different learning styles.
+The aim of this inclusive preschool is to go beyond academics which is why there is an emphasis on nurturing social, emotional and physical well-being.

 Bright Path Preschool

 Bright Path Preschool is an inclusive preschool for children of differing abilities that offers early intervention and specialised therapies while taking a child-centred approach.
 Recognising that some kids just learn a little differently, lessons are customised and adapted to each child’s individual needs to help them achieve independence and academic success.
-The school also has a bilingual psychologist on staff with more than 10 years of clinical experience in Asia.
 The school works with occupational therapists, speech and language pathologists, and psychologists.

 Dyslexia Association of Singapore

 Dyslexia Association of Singapore’s Preschool Intervention Programme meets once a week for two hours.
 Children are taught in small groups by a trained special needs educator who is especially focused to prepare children for primary school, both academically and socially.
 DAS’s Main Literacy Programme is a group class for children who are diagnosed with dyslexia that also meets twice a week.
-(Note: a formal educational psychological assessment with a dyslexia diagnosis is required for admission to the programme).
+While a diagnosis of a specific learning difference is no longer a prerequisite to access DAS Programmes, students will undergo profiling tests to ensure they are placed in a class that suits their learning needs best.
 This group class works on language and vocabulary, phonics, morphology, grammar, writing and reading comprehension.
 DAS also offers one-on-one tutors capable of creating custom lesson plans for individual children, as well as assessment services to confirm whether a dyslexia diagnosis.
-DAS is a registered charity, and can support students with dyslexia and other specific learning differences from low-income families.
+DAS is a registered charity and can support students with dyslexia and other specific learning differences from low-income families.

 Genesis School for Special Education